 Grid reliability is a 24-hour-a-day job requiring California ISO operators to assess the status of the transmission system at all times.
-The ISO operates two control centers, with the main headquarters in Folsom and a second control room in Alhambra.
+The ISO operates two control centers, with the main headquarters in Folsom.
 The Folsom headquarters houses one of the most modern control centers in the world.
-The second center in Southern California is a fully-functioning facility that is ready to assume control of the grid within minutes.

 Advanced grid technology is now at the fingertips of ISO operators as they manage the transmission system and the competitive power market.
 Robust systems provide increased reliability and efficiency, readying the ISO to respond to the most challenging conditions including sudden changes in electrical demand, power plant disruptions or wildfires and other natural disasters.
 The ISO main control center also is home to the first renewables dispatch desk in the country, showing the ISO’s commitment to greening the grid.

 High-tech visual displays dominate the control centers.
 These video display systems allow operators to assimilate large volumes of information at a glance:

 Advanced features include enhanced visualization capabilities, high-tech work consoles, a modern computerized energy management system and synchrophasor technology that measure the electrical network.